-High school students or potential transfer students are not encouraged to attend and should review this information, to learn about undergraduate admissions.
+High school students or potential transfer students are not encouraged to attend either of these sessions and should review this information, to learn about undergraduate admissions.

 The nursing programs Seton Hall offers are:

 • Ph.D. in Nursing

 • D.N.P. – Direct Care and Indirect Care

 • M.S.N. – Primary Care Pediatric Nurse Practitioner

 • M.S.N. – Acute Care Adult/Gerontology Nurse Practitioner

 • M.S.N. – Primary Care Adult/Gerontology Nurse Practitioner

 • M.S.N. – School Nurse (Certification also available)

 • R.N. to B.S.N.